filviu/blog/content/posts/2011/2011-02-01-digitally-signing-email-or-documents.md

 There are many sources offering certificates for digitally
 signing of email.
 Many of them are commercial some of them are free.
-If you&#8217;d like to test this feature Comodo offers a free certificate
+If you'd like to test this feature Comodo offers a free certificate
 for personal use.

 Go to